roblaudio/ocmusic-v2-browser/README.md

 promptly remove any infringing audio assets and archive them on Roblox, rendering it unusable.

-All other content in the processed dump files are licensed under the [Do What The Fuck You Want To Public License](./LICENSE-WTFPL.md).
+All other content in the source files are licensed under the [BSD 3-Clause License](./LICENSE-BSD-3-Clause.md).

 <br/>